dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 confidence.

 Commander Daniels was flabbergasted.
-How had this SOB managed to evade four Mk48s?\!
-These were supposed to be the most sophisticated torpedoes in the world\!
+How had this SOB managed to evade four Mk48s?!
+These were supposed to be the most sophisticated torpedoes in the world!
 Now the enemy submarine, evading at flank speed, was nearly beyond the effective range of his weapons.
 He had one more shot and then his chance was gone.